Why Do We Use Distilled Water In Experiments

 When handling distilled water, it is important to wear gloves and protective eyewear to prevent contamination of the sample.
 It is also recommended that all tools used in handling the distilled water are sterilized prior to use.
 This helps prevent any bacteria or other contaminants from entering the sample.
 Additionally, it is important not to touch the inside of the container when transferring the distilled water, since any oils or other substances on our hands may contaminate the sample.

-See also How To Use Adobe Distiller
+See also How To Distill Hydrogen Peroxide

 Finally, it is essential that any leftover distilled water be disposed of correctly according to local regulations.
 This helps prevent any contamination from entering into public waterways or drinking supplies.
 In summary, proper storage and